JohnTerragnoli/ECE382_Lab07/README.md

 **Pinout**
 Overall, this was the same pinout as in lab06, except with the 3 wire inputs into the sensor.
 The inputs will be for P1.4, P1.5, and P1.6 for left, center, and right, respectively.
 There really is no need for an additional external hardware schematic.
 If the design becomes more difficult later, I will add one in.

+##5 Block/Interrupt

+I plan on using block, as in my code above for attaining distances.
+Variables within the while loop will be set each time we walk through the while loop and the distances change, and these variables will be changed to turn the light on or off when needed.